isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2015-08-17-post-Statutory board officers' eligibility for political office.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on statutory board officers' eligibility for political office

 **Parliamentary Sitting: 17 August 2015**

 **Mr Gerald Giam Yean Song**: To ask the Prime Minister whether full-time employees of statutory boards are considered to be holders of a whole time office in the service of the Government and be disqualified from being Members of Parliament (MP) or being nominated for candidacy for election as an MP.

 **Written Reply by Mr Teo Chee Hean, Deputy Prime Minister, Coordinating Minister for National Security, Minister in charge of the Civil Service and Minister for Home Affairs:**